Contents

 You can also use these as key KPIs to track the impact of invoice process automation.
 Here are the top 3 benefits:

-The obvious benefit is improvement in AP team productivity, here are some additional benefits:
+The obvious benefit is improvement in AP team productivity by eliminating manual and time-consuming activities; here are some additional benefits:

 1. The AP team spends less time creating and matching invoices to purchase orders and receipts.

-2. You eliminate the need for approving invoices that are linked to approved purchase orders.
+2. You eliminate the need to approve invoices linked to approved purchase orders.

 3. There are fewer data entry errors because the system automatically populates the important data from the purchase order.

-So how to measure the impact of automating the invoice matching software on productivity?
+So, how do we measure the impact of automating the invoice matching software on productivity?

-On average, an invoice costs $15 (Accounts Payable benchmark) to process.
+On average, an invoice costs $15 (Accounts Payable benchmark) to process using human intervention alone.

 Let’s say you process 200 invoices per month.
 That is a monthly cost of $3,000 ($15*200).

-Let’s say you on average you can this cost by 30% due to automation.
+Let’s say you, on average, can reduce this cost by 30% due to automation and skipping manual intervention.

 Invoice matching increases productivity and increases compliance.

 During the audit season, instead of searching for your emails and providing evidence of control.
-You can just point the auditors to the invoice matching software.
+You can point the auditors to the invoice-matching software.

 How to quantify results?